phenax/daffm/README.md

 # Daffm
 Dumb as fuck file manager is a minimal tui file manager with the goal of not being a file manager.

-At its core, it only provides a directory browser, providing ways to conviniently run shell commands to manage your files via keybinds and command line input.
+At its core, it comes with a directory browser, providing ways to run commands to manage your files via keybinds and command line input.
+So this way you can get that good feeling in your crotch for following the unix philosophy.

 ![screenshot](./media/screenshot.jpg)

 ## Install
 ### Nix users
 - This repo can be installed as a nix flake: `github:phenax/daffm#daffm`
 - OR clone the repo and build it: `nix build`
+### Normals (tarball)
+- Linux: download and install a tarball from [releases](https://github.com/phenax/daffm/releases)
-### Normals (requires cabal)
+### Normals (build it yourself.
+Requires cabal)
 - Clone the repo
-- `make install` to install it on your system (installs in `/usr/local` by default)
+- `make install` to build and install it on your system (installs in `/usr/local` by default)
 - OR `make PREFIX=/install/path install` to install it inside `/install/path` directory
 - `make uninstall` to uninstall it

 ## Usage
-Run `man daffm` to see the manual -> [./docs/daffm.md](./docs/daffm.md)
+Run `man daffm` to see the manual.
+Markdown version: [./docs/daffm.md](./docs/daffm.md)

 ## Config